 We use the most advanced panoramic digital x-ray technology that provides us with instant images of your entire mouth on our chair-side computers.
 Digital x-rays offer greater detail than traditional x-rays, and play a critical role in the early diagnosis of dental issues.
 With digital x-rays we can develop an individualized patient treatment plan on-site without any delay.

 This technique uses an electronic sensor (instead of x-ray film) that captures and stores the digital image on a computer.
-This image can be instantly viewed and enlarged helping the dentist and dental hygienist detect problems easier.
+This image can be instantly viewed and enlarged helping Dr. Peter VandenHoven and your hygienist to detect problems easier.
 Digital x-rays reduce radiation 80-90% compared to the already low exposure of traditional dental x-rays.

 Dental x-rays are essential, preventative, diagnostic tools that accurately detect hidden dental abnormalities and complete an accurate treatment plan.
 Without x-rays, problem areas may go undetected.